kendo-labs/knockout-kendo/web/TabStrip.md

         </div>
       js: |
         var ViewModel = function() {
-            this.isOpen = ko.observable(false);
+            this.isTwoOpen = ko.observable(false);
-            this.enabled = ko.observable(true);
+            this.twoEnabled = ko.observable(true);
         };
       id: two
     - title: Using global options
-      description: This example shows configuring global options for this widget
+      description: This example demonstrates setting global options in *ko.bindingHandlers.kendoTabStrip.options*.
+This helps to simplify the markup for settings that can be used as a default for all instances of this widget.
       view: |
         <div data-bind="kendoTabStrip: {}">
             <ul>